Mast Cell Activation Syndrome (MCAS): A Neuroimmune Perspective

 Clinical response to medications that block or dampen mast-cell activity (antihistamines, cromolyn, leukotriene antagonists).

 This framework is now widely accepted, even by groups expressing concern about the overuse of the MCAS label.
-A 2024 JACI: In Practice “dilemma paper” reinforces the importance of adhering to these criteria, both to avoid missed diagnoses and to prevent mislabeling patients whose symptoms arise from other causes.
+A 2024 JACI: In Practice dilemma paper (JACI In Practice, 2024) reinforces the importance of adhering to these criteria, both to avoid missed diagnoses and to prevent mislabeling patients whose symptoms arise from other causes.

 MCAS is also increasingly viewed as a spectrum rather than a singular entity.
-Guidance from Mast Cell Action (2024) emphasizes that some individuals experience unmistakable mast-cell–driven episodes without neatly fitting the formal criteria; others sit at a border where immune, autonomic, and environmental factors overlap.
+Guidance from Mast Cell Action (Mast Cell Action, 2024) emphasizes that some individuals experience unmistakable mast-cell–driven episodes without neatly fitting the formal criteria; others sit at a border where immune, autonomic, and environmental factors overlap.

 2. What Mast Cells Actually Do—and Why They Matter in MCAS